20 Different Types of Snakes in Louisiana

 Share with your friends 🥹!

-When you are fishing, hunting, or boating in Louisiana, there’s a good chance you will encounter some of these types of snakes in Louisiana, so you should always exercise caution when outdoors.
+When fishing, hunting, or boating in Louisiana, there’s a good chance you will encounter some of these types of snakes, so you should always exercise caution when outdoors.

-Nonetheless, you should always use caution near snakes, even those not poisonous.
+Nonetheless, it would be best to be cautious when near snakes, even those not poisonous.
 You can get bitten badly by snakes that are not poisonous.

 1. Eastern Garter Snake